Getting Ready for Kita – Paperwork02 May 2022 | Kita Search | By Lisa H

 You will also need a letter from your child’s pediatrician (which is called the “Kita-Tauglichkeit”).
 This letter confirms that your child is healthy and able to start Kita at the agreed upon date.
 Please note that this letter cannot be older than 10 days from the Kita start date!
 Expect to pay around €25 at your doctor’s office.

 Finally, you will also need to give a copy of your child’s vaccination records to the Kita.
 Ask your pediatrician for a letter confirming the given vaccinations and note that all children need to be vaccinated against measles in order to attend Kita (one shot if at least one year old and 2 shots if 2 years or older).
+Note also that while a chickenpox vaccine is not required, current rules state that all unvaccinated children will need to stay home from Kita for 16 days if another child in their group gets the chickenpox.

 Get your free Kietzee Club trial to read this article and get more resources for your Kita search